Mohit25Ruwali/JAVA-SCRIPT/README.md

 # JAVA-SCRIPT
-A code repo for javascript series at schai aur code
+A code repo for javascript series at chai aur code